 If you think that, a great social media presence will make a boring event interesting, that's completely wrong.
 Social media reflects the actual content of your event, or at least it should.
 In other words, simply putting your event on social media channels won't make it attention-worthy.
 You still have to bring interesting content and valuable information to the table in order for people to want to attend and share your event.

-Know how to react against feedback
+Know how to react to feedback

 You'll get tons of wonderful, free exposure when you empower people to give feedback and share stories about your event on social media.
 However, that also means that you open the doors for the bad feedback along with the good.
 If someone has something not so good to say, social media gives them a perfect medium to say it.
 It's always best not to overreact or respond defensively to a negative statement on social media about your event.
 Never delete a negative comment unless it is extremely inappropriate or profane.
 Doing so could result in the original commenter retaliating for having erased their feedback or worse yet, it may give an impression to others that you have something to hide.
 Instead, use the comment to redirect the conversation in a positive direction to enhance the event experience.